matthewcpp/quadtree-demo/README.md

 quadtree-demo
 =============

-a quadtree demo using c++, opengl, wxWidgets
+a quadtree demo using c++, recondite, opengl, wxWidgets